-Our Stakeholder pension is a simple and tax efficient way of helping to provide for your child's future.
+Our Stakeholder Pension Plan for Children is a simple and tax-efficient way of helping to provide for your child's future.
 It doesn't matter if you're a parent, aunt, uncle or grandparent - anyone can begin putting money aside into a child's Stakeholder pension.
 Starting a pension so early gives your child's pension pot more time to grow and is a great way to help ease concern for your child's financial future.
-To find out more please read the

-- Our Stakeholder pension plan aims to build up a fund that will provide your child or grandchild with a pension income when they decide to take their benefits.
+Our Stakeholder Pension Plan aims to build up a pension pot that will provide your child or grandchild with a pension income and/or a cash sum when they decide to take their benefits.

-- You can invest from as little as £20 gross, although the more you put into the pension, the better chance it has of supporting your child in the future.
+- You can invest from as little as £20 gross, although the more you put into the pension plan, the better chance it has of supporting your child in the future.
 Take a look at our handy children's pension calculator to find out more.

-- You can stop, start, increase or decrease regular contributions, and pay in lump sums at any time.
+- It's flexible - you can stop, start, increase or decrease your regular contributions, and pay in lump sums at any time.

-- You can manage your child’s plan online through our secure online service, My Accounts, so you can see how their pension investment fund is performing at any time.
+- You can manage your child’s plan online through our secure online service My Account, so you can see how their pension pot is performing at any time.

-- Our Stakeholder pension application only takes 10-15 minutes to complete.
+- It's quick to apply for our Stakeholder Pension Plan for Children - it only takes 10-15 minutes to complete.

 - The money you pay into the plan is put into one or more investment funds of your choice, with the overall aim of growing your child's pension pot.